robertwwalker/rexams-tutorial/README.md

 https://cran.r-project.org/web/packages/exams/

-While it is certainly possible to install this package on CRAN as would typically be done with other R packages, I recommend using the latest version from the R-forge page above because it always contains the latest (pre-CRAN upload) changes.
+While it is certainly possible to install this package on CRAN as would typically be done with other R packages, I recommend using the latest version from the R-forge page because it always contains the latest (pre-CRAN upload) changes.
  These changes can be particularly important for Canvas.
 The development version of the "exams" package is at:\
 https://r-forge.r-project.org/R/?group_id=1337